-On clear days and nights telescopes are available inside the building for visitors to gaze in wonder at the stars.
+On clear days and nights, telescopes are available inside the building for visitors to wonder at the stars.
 Make sure to check out one of the shows at the Samuel Oschin Planetarium.

 There’s no wine list.
-And they don’t know your name but describe how you like your wine to taste and they’ll pour you a perfect match.
+Describe how you like your wine to taste, and they’ll pour you a perfect match.

 Parlaying his hospitality skills into the hotel industry, Dustin Lancaster opens Hotel Covell.

-This boutique hotel rests above Bar Covell and offers 5 rooms for short and long term stays.
+This boutique hotel rests above Bar Covell and offers five rooms for short and long-term stays.
 The interiors are designed around the imagined life of a fictional 20th-century writer who hails from Oklahoma. ( … does anyone else see the coincidence here?
 That’s where Lancaster is from.)

 Each room is a visual representation of a moment in Covell’s life.
 According to the website, “With each chapter comes a visual story of George Covell’s life, from a young boy in Oklahoma to an accomplished Author in New York City.”

-With the mid century modern decor and those beautiful Herringbone hardwood floors Chapter 5 is likely to be my personal favorite.
+With the mid-century modern decor and those beautiful Herringbone hardwood floors, Chapter 5 will likely be my favorite.

 Barnsdall Art Park

-On a mission to create an artist community oil heiress Aline Barnsdall purchased 35-acres of land, hired legendary architect Frank Lloyd Wright and made plans to erect several buildings on the site.
-While only a few of those buildings saw the light of day, one of them is the famous Hollyhock House.
+On a mission to create an artist community, oil heiress Aline Barnsdall purchased 35 acres of land, hired legendary architect Frank Lloyd Wright, and made plans to erect several buildings on the site.
+While only a few buildings saw the light of day, one is the famous Hollyhock House.

-In the late 1920’s Barnsdall donated the land to the city of Los Angeles for use as a public park.
+In the late 1920s, Barnsdall donated the land to the city of Los Angeles for use as a public park.
 In keeping up with Barnsdall’s wishes, “The Barnsdall Art Park has as its mission the presentation, promotion, enrichment, and development of the arts and artists of the Los Angeles region in all its cultural diversity.”
-And summers nights filled with wine tasting events hosted by Silver Lake Wine.
-(Which was not part of the heiress’ plan but I think she’d approve of these summer events.)
+And summer nights filled with wine-tasting events hosted by Silver Lake Wine.
+(This was not part of the heiress’ plan, but I think she’d approve of these summer events.)